jtyr/helm-charts/charts/grafana-agent/README.md

             - test-app
 ```

-Forward Grafana Agent port from a pod (e.g `agent-metrics`) to the local
+Forward Grafana Agent port from a pod (e.g `grafana-agent-metrics`) to the local
 machine:

 ```shell